• Home

 Moon-like garden decor

-We are also building a raised bed made from discarded bricks.
-Our garden is not elegant, by any means, but it has a party atmosphere that will be fun when it’s safe to have people over again.
+We built a raised bed with discarded bricks for tomatoes and vegetables.
+It’s not an elegant garden, by any means, but it has a party atmosphere that is fun when people come over.

-A home garden can be a family affair especially if you have little ones to enjoy it with.
-Teach them how to plant seedlings and take care of them as they grow.
-It will distract them from TV or video games for long hours at a time and give you some bonding time.
+A home garden can be a family affair especially if you have little ones to share it with.
+Teach them how to plant seedlings and grow them.
+It will distract them from TV or video games for long hours and give you and them some bonding time.

 Your pets will love it too